jerdog/auth0-blog/_posts/2018-09-12-apple-ios-12-is-it-the-most-secure-ios-ever.markdown

 ## Final Thoughts iOS 12 Release

 We’re really impressed with Apple’s new iOS 12 security features.
 Not only are they making the operating system more secure, they’re making security easier to use.
 That combination is one that security experts are always after.
 Be looking for "A new iOS update is now available" as iOS 12 will be released soon.
-Apple unveiled at it's September 12, 2018 Keynote that the public release of iOS 12 becomes available on Tuesday September 18th.

 {% include asides/about-auth0.markdown %}